 Reinertsen Elementary was designed to be efficient and economical.
-We educate more than 700 students daily, with an additional 200 students attending kindergarten at Probstfield Center for Education.
+We educate more than 700 students daily.
 To maintain the efficiency of a larger school while creating a community feel, our building was designed around the neighborhood structure.
-When you visit Reinertsen, you will notice five distinct "neighborhoods" that consist of approximately five grade-level classrooms, several support classrooms and a team area.
+When you visit Reinertsen, you will notice five distinct "neighborhoods" that consist of approximately six grade-level classrooms, several support classrooms and a team area.
 This design allows students to feel the connection of a smaller community while experiencing the opportunities of a larger campus.

 Curriculum and Learning

 At S.G.
 Reinertsen Elementary we are focused, like all Moorhead Area Public Schools, on teaching the common core standards for mathematics and reading.
 To accomplish this goal, we have adopted Benchmark Literacy as a resource for core reading instruction and Bridges Mathematics as a resource for core math instruction.
 In both reading and math, our district and school have also identified a variety of other strong resources to supplement the core resources.
 Read more about the elementary curriculum and the district's assessment plans.